The Health Effects of Mold Growth in Your Home

 Serious Fungal Infections

 Serious fungal infections are caused by pathogenic fungi that include Blastomyces, Coccidioides, Cryptococcus, and Histoplasma.
 These pathogens can infect perfectly healthy people and trigger a fatal disease but the infections that involve deep tissue invasions typically only affect people with compromised immune systems.
-If you or someone you know is in an immune-compromised state, you should take extra precaution to avoid mold exposure.
+If you or someone you know is in an immune-compromised state, you should take extra precaution to avoid mold exposure, and begin looking into mold removal and remediation services.

 Superficial Fungal Infections